jes5199/astrolabist/src/content/posts/hermit-thrush.md

 ---
+heroImage: /img/hermit-thrush.jpeg
 title: The Hermit Thrush
-pubDate: 2025-08-07
+blurb: >-
-blurb: "The Hermit Thrush, with its hauntingly beautiful song and elusive nature, is a treasured inhabitant of Vermont's forests.
-Explore the life and habits of this remarkable songbird."
+  The Hermit Thrush, with its hauntingly beautiful song and elusive nature, is a treasured inhabitant of Vermont's forests.
+Explore the life and habits of this remarkable songbird.
-heroImage: "/img/hermit-thrush.jpeg"
+pubDate: 2025-08-07T00:00:00.000Z
+published: true
 ---

 The Hermit Thrush (_Catharus guttatus_) is renowned for its hauntingly beautiful song, often described as the most beautiful of all North American bird songs.
 This shy forest dweller is a summer resident in Vermont's woodlands.